FelipeZurita/FelipeZurita.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a academic economist currently interested in understanding social welfare and its implications for public policy.
+I'm an academic economist currently interested in understanding social welfare and its implications for public policy.